Brettporter1/liri-node-app/README.md

 ### Movie This

-By typing 'movie-this' and 'the movie name' into the command line, LIRI will provide the following information about that movie:
+By typing 'movie-this' and 'the movie name' into the command line, LIRI will access the OMDB API and provide the following information about that movie:

 * Movie Title
 * Release Year